phu0ngng/nccl/doc/source/usage/bufferreg.rst

 It can accelerate collectives and greatly reduce the resource usage (e.g. #channel usage).
 NCCL provides two ways to register user buffers; one is *CUDA Graph* registration, and the other is *Local* registration.
 NCCL requires that for all NCCL communication function calls (e.g., allreduce, sendrecv, and so on), if any rank in a communicator passes registered buffers to a NCCL communication function, all other ranks in the same communicator must pass their registered buffers;
-otherwise, mixing registered and non-registered buffers can result in undefined behavior.
+otherwise, mixing registered and non-registered buffers can result in undefined behavior; in addition, source and destination buffers must be registered in order to enable user buffer registration for NCCL operations.

 NVLink Sharp Buffer Registration
 --------------------------------